William Wallace (Jesuit): Significance

-Wallace’s significance rests on the influence he exerted upon his contemporaries and on younger Jesuits about the way mission was done in Bengal.
+Wallace's significance rests on the influence he exerted upon his contemporaries and on younger Jesuits about the way mission was done in Bengal.
 He helped shift the mentality toward Indian spirituality among the Jesuits and influence the spiritual formation of the novices who were preparing for service in India.
 He entreated his superiors in Belgium to send their most talented scholastics to engage in the deep study of Hindu texts.
 Pierre Johanns and Georges Dandoy were fruits of this vision of Wallace.
-These St Xavier’s Jesuits “produced a durable synthesis of Catholicism and Hinduism....
-The ‘Bengal School,’ which these came to be clubbed under, was the lasting contribution to India of Father William Wallace.”
+These St Xavier's Jesuits "produced a durable synthesis of Catholicism and Hinduism....
+The 'Bengal School,' which these came to be clubbed under, was the lasting contribution to India of Father William Wallace."
 The 'Bengal School' is also known as the 'Calcutta School of Indology'.

 Wallace was inspired by the efforts of Brahmabandhab Upadhyay and Animananda.
 With them he felt that Christianity had to be Indianized if it had to gain a successful hearing in Bengal.
-He had read Upadhyay’s articles in Sophia and had been impressed by his basic motivations.
-In his own writings, he reiterated Upadhyay’s approach regarding the suitability of Indian philosophy as a natural foundation for supernatural religion.
+He had read Upadhyay's articles in Sophia and had been impressed by his basic motivations.
+In his own writings, he reiterated Upadhyay's approach regarding the suitability of Indian philosophy as a natural foundation for a supernatural religion.